-Municipality: A city or a County unincorporated area within the District.
+Municipality: A city within the District, or the County, pertaining to unincorporated areas within the District.

-Nature-Based Solutions: Projects that utilize natural processes which slow, detain, infiltrate, and/or filter Stormwater and/or Urban Runoff.
-These methods may include: relying predominantly on soils and vegetation; increasing permeability of Impermeable Areas; protecting undeveloped mountains and floodplains; creating and restoring riparian habitat and wetlands; creating rain gardens, bioswales, and parkway basins; and enhancing soil through composting, mulching, planting trees and vegetation, with preference for native species.
-Nature-Based Solutions may also be designed to provide additional benefits such as: sequestering carbon, supporting biodiversity, providing shade, and improving quality of life for surrounding communities.
-Nature-Based Solutions include Projects that mimic natural processes, such as green streets, spreading grounds, and planted areas with water storage capacity.
+Nature-Based Solutions: A Project that utilizes natural processes that slow, detain; infiltrate or filter Stormwater or Urban Runoff.
+These methods may include relying predominantly on soils and vegetation; increasing the permeability of Impermeable Areas; protecting undeveloped mountains and floodplains; creating and restoring riparian habitat and wetlands; creating rain gardens, bioswales, and parkway basins; and enhancing soil through composting, mulching, and, planting trees and vegetation, with preference for native species.
+Nature-Based Solutions may also be designed to provide additional benefits such as sequestering carbon; supporting biodiversity; providing shade; and improving quality of life for surrounding communities.
+Nature-Based Solutions include Projects that mimic natural processes, such as green streets, spreading grounds and planted areas with water storage capacity.
+Nature-Based Solutions include Nature-Mimicking Solutions.